Ben Silbert

 Ben Silbert (1893 – 1940) was an American painter and watercolorist of Russian origin, active in Paris between the two World Wars and known for his depictions of European and Southeast Asian scenes.

 Early life and education

-Ben Silbert was born in 1893 in Gorkii, Russia.
+Ben Silbert was born in 1893 in Horki, Russian Empire (present-day Belarus).
 He emigrated to the United States with his parents as a child, became an American citizen, and spent his formative years in Chicago.
 After World War I, he relocated to Paris, where he studied under the Mexican painter Ángel Zárraga.

 Career

 In 1922, Silbert exhibited at Alfred Flechtheim’s gallery, earning early critical notice among avant‑garde circles.
 He became known in the Paris art scene as “Ben Silbert de Chicago,” and in September 1927 was interviewed by the Detroit Jewish Chronicle during a U.S. trip.

 In 1928 the prominent critic Louis Vauxcelles published a monograph on Silbert’s work—prefaced by Ludwig Lewisohn—edited by the Charles Auguste Girard gallery in Paris.

 During the 1930s, Silbert traveled extensively in Southeast Asia and Oceania.
 He executed numerous views and portraits in Bali, Laos, Cambodia and the Samoa Islands.

 In January 1940, shortly before his death, he donated several Finnish landscape watercolors to be auctioned for a Finnish relief fund.